December 1 REWARD OF OBEDIENCE

 O Lord, my heart is not proud, nor my eyes haughty; nor do I involve myself in great matters,

 An employee or student who tries to focus on others’ responsibilities can often be so focused on that they fail to take care of their own responsibilities.
 Many times the philosophy is to keep things simple.
 This ensures understanding and keeps people from overthinking.
 A Christian likewise must not try to concern himself with everyone else’s responsibilities.
 That is God’s job.
 He needs to focus on his own obedience.
 God has made it clear what He asks us to do.
 Are you focused on what God is saying to you?

 2 John 1:1-13

-Surely I have composed and quieted my soul; Like a weaned child rests against his mother, My soul is like a weaned child within me.
+Surely I have composed and quieted my soul; As a weaned child rests against his mother, My soul is like a weaned child within me.

-As an athlete approaches a game, his emotions must be at peace.
+As a Christian approaches life, his emotions must be at peace.
 Excitement and anticipation are positive emotions and help to improve performance.
-Worry, fear and dread are negative emotions and usually lead to poor performance.
+Worry, fear, and dread are negative emotions and usually lead to poor performance.
 This mirrors the Christian walk.
 When our lives are filled with worry, fear, and dread, we tend to make poor choices and withdraw from challenges.
 When we put our trust in the Lord and are walking at peace, our lives reflect His greatness.
 Are you living in peace?

 3 John 1:1-14